Natalnet/ncovid-holidays-paper/README.md

-# ncovid-holidays-paper
-National Holidays and Social Mobility Behaviors: Alternatives for Forecasting COVID-19 Deaths in Brazil
+# National Holidays and Social Mobility Behaviors: Alternatives for Forecasting COVID-19 Deaths in Brazil